 3.8 Video Camera and Housing.
 The camera shall produce a high definition (HD) color video image of vehicles during daylight hours, with an optional production of black and white images during nighttime hours.
 The camera shall be able to detect a minimum of 500 ft in advance of the signal.
 Detection shall work properly during night hours without the need of additional luminaire lighting at the signal.
 The video shall produce a clear image for scenes.
-The camera shall be equipped with an auto iris lens, as well as sun shield that prevents sunlight from directly entering the lens.
+The camera shall include an electronic shutter or auto iris control based on average scene luminance and shall be equipped with an auto iris lens, as well as sun shield that prevents sunlight from directly entering the lens.
 The sun shield shall include a provision for water diversion to prevent water from flowing in the camera field of view and shall be able to slide forward and back.
 The total weight of the enclosure, camera, lens, housing, sun shield and mounting bracket shall be less than 10 pounds.